 Indications for treatment are based on the effects of disease on the patient's quality of life.
 Many patients with a positive tabletop test, MCP contracture of 30 degrees, or PIP contracture of 15 to 20 degrees will elect to have treatment.

-Treatment options consist of needle aponeurotomy, collagenase injection, and/or surgical resection and fasciectomy.
+Treatment options consist of observation, needle aponeurotomy, collagenase injection, and/or surgical resection and fasciectomy.

 Needle aponeurotomy is typically reserved for mild contractures.
 The procedure is minimally invasive and is often performed in an office setting.
 A needle is used to break up the cord.
 The digit is then manipulated, and the patient wears a night extension splint.
 Metacarpal-phalangeal joint contractures have the greatest improvement.
 The benefit of this procedure is that it is minimally invasive and has the potential for immediate results.
 Disadvantages include iatrogenic injury and high recurrence rates.